iamfredrickokereke/Testrepo/README.md

 |-----|-------|-----|--------|--------|
 | latest | master Branch |1.17.2 | 7.3.8 | buster |

-## How to use this repository
-The build is automatically triggered by a git push to your feature/[branch]

 ## Fir
 $ git clone https://gitlab.com/propitix/microservices/php-frontend.git
 $ cd frontend-propitix